Pushkin, Saint Petersburg: Economy

 As of January 1, 2010, there were 741 companies in Pushkin, including 165 in foodservice, 358 in trade and 53 in small retail sales, 162 in household services, as well as 8 supermarkets and one market.
-Large retail chains of the town include such as "Pyatyorochka", "Magnit" and "RiOMAG".
+There are also large retail chains in the town.

 Mechanical engineering is the core industry of Pushkin.
 It is represented by such enterprises as plant "Sophia" (railway equipment), Pushkin's Engineering Works (road construction equipment), NGOs STIGMASH (boiler equipment), plant "Astra" and "DVT" (woodworking machinery).
 Several companies produce medical equipment.
 The town has an asphalt plant, a stone processing plant Medved' ("Bear"), and several woodworking and furniture production factories.
 The town has well-developed food industry which produced prefabricated frozen meat ("Daria"), beer (Tinkoff brewery is part of Anheuser-Busch InBev – the biggest beer producer in Russia), bread ("Tsarskoselsky bread"), among other products.
 The factory "СЛАВЯНСКИЙ" is one of the largest Russian producers of frame-panel houses.

 The Sofia area of Pushkin hosts a military garrison with several aircraft and artillery units and the military cooks school No. 228.
 Outside the town there is military airfield and an aircraft repair plant, which is part of Forces of central subordination of the Russian Air Force.

-Social institutions and well-being

 Transportation

 Pushkin region has a well-developed system of commuter trains and buses, with 24 municipal and 17 commercial bus routes.
 A major railway line St. Petersburg – Vitebsk passes through the city.
 Saint Petersburg Ring Road and three major international highways run near Pushkin, namely M10 E105, M20 E95 and M11 E20.
 Pushkin is connected with St. Petersburg via Pulkovo, Moscow and Vitebsk highways.